 Can you compost Lipton tea bags?

 Lipton produces two tea bags: rectangle-shaped and pyramid-shaped (large tea bags).
 The rectangle-shaped tea bags are made up of unbleached hemp (bio fiber), making them suitable for compost.
 But pyramid-shaped tea bags are made up of food-grade plastic and can not be composted.

-If a tea bag is made up of plastics then, you should not use them in compost because the plastic won’t break down easily in composting.
+If a tea bag is made up of plastics then, you should not use them for composting because the plastic won’t break down.
 Sometimes, it may take up to a year to prepare the compost.
 But, on the other hand, if tea bags are made up of paper, you can easily compost them.
 And biodegradable tea bag compost will turn out to be very beneficial for your garden.